Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Mobile Consensus

-If $lock(n)$ is true and $remote(n) =d_{r'}$, i.e., some other remote domain $d_{r'}$ has the most recent transaction records, the local domain gets the recent transactions from $d_{r'}$ by calling the \textsc{GetHistory} function, and then calls the \textsc{GenerateHistory} function to update its history and send an abstract history of $n$ to the remote domain $d_r$.
-This situation happens when an edge device moves to a remote domain $d_{r'}$, initiates some transactions and then moves to another remote domain $d_r$.
-The \textsc{GetHistory} function, as shown in lines $20{-}27$, sends a \hisq to $remote(n)$ to obtain the most recent transaction records.
-Upon receiving the \hisq message, the remote domain generates a {\em complete} history of the transactions that node $n$ has been involved in them.
-Note that, in contrast to the local domain, the history of the remote domain is complete because these transactions need to be appended to the blockchain ledger of the local domain.
-Once the \his message is received, the local domain appends transactions to its ledger and set $lock(n)$ to be false.
-If the mobile node returns to its local domain and initiates a transaction, the local domain calls \textsc{GetHistory}, updates the ledger and then processes the transaction locally.
+If $lock(n)$ is { \sf FALSE} and $remote(n) =d_{r'}$, some other remote domain $d_{r'}$ has the most recent transaction records.
+As a result, as shown in the {\sc GetState} function, the local domain sends a \hisq message to remote domain $d_{r'}$ to obtain the recent transactions that $n$ has been involved in them.
+Upon receiving the state of node $n$ from $d_{r'}$, the local domain $d_l$, as shown in lines 23-26, establishes consensus on the received state and updates its blockchain ledger, Finally, the local domain $d_l$ uses the {\sc GenerateState} function to sends the state of $n$ to the remote domain $d_r$ (line 12).
+This situation happens when an edge device moves to a remote domain $d_{r'}$, initiates transactions and then moves to another remote domain $d_r$.
+In this case, the local domain $d_l$ becomes the intermediary between remote domains $d_r$ and $d_{r'}$ by obtaining the state from $d_{r'}$, updating its state and then sending the state to $d_r$.
+If the mobile node returns to its local domain, the local domain updates the ledger and processes the transaction.

-{\bf Correctness.} The correctness of delay-tolerant mobile consensus protocol is mainly ensured based on the correctness of internal consensus protocols in both local and remote domains.
-Since edge devices are mobile and might move from a leaf domain to another domain, we need to ensure safety in unlikely situations where consensus at the leaf-level is required, i.e., the edge domain is the leaf domain.
-First, mobile devices (in case of transient mobility) do not participate in the consensus protocol of remote domains, hence, they can not violate the safety condition of remote domains.
-Furthermore, nodes in a leaf domain can establish consensus only if the safety condition holds, e.g., excluding mobile nodes, more than two-thirds of the existing nodes are non-malicious.
-Assuming the internal consensus protocols are safe and live, we just need to show that communications across domains do not violate safety or liveness.
-Safety is guaranteed because to send a \his message consensus among nodes of a domain is needed and \his messages are signed by a crash-only primary or $2f+1$ Byzantine nodes.
+{\bf Correctness.} The correctness of mobile consensus protocol is mainly ensured based on the correctness of internal consensus protocols in both local and remote height$-$1 domains.
+Assuming the internal consensus protocols are correct, we just need to show that communications across domains do not violate safety or liveness.
+Safety is guaranteed because to send a \his message consensus among nodes of a domain is needed and \his messages are certified by the primary of a crash-only domain or $2f+1$ nodes of a Byzantine domain.